-Of all the Brazilian cities, Rio is by far my favorite.
-The colorful mountainous town is like a another country within a country.
+Of all the Brazilian cities, Rio is by far my favourite.
+The colorful mountainous town is another country within a country.

 Walked around the city for two days visiting museums and various coffee shops.
 The coffee is indeed more strong than in Argentina, but nobody has mastered the art of steamed milk.
 Despite the coffee I must admit this city did not call to me.
 It was the business capital of Brazil and felt too cold and stuffy.